davidcastel/davidcastel/README.md

 ### Hi, my name is David  👋

 <p align="center">
- <em>I am a Junior Developer at</em> Draft Studios. <em>I am also a full time student at Drexel University </span> always trying to learn something new about myself and the world.</em>
+ <em>I am a Developer at</em> Draft Studios. <em>I am also a full time student at Drexel University </span> always trying to learn something new about myself and the world.</em>
 </p>

 <p align="center">